nyusuf01/comical/README.md

 ## Overview

 **Comical** is a a database of shared comic strips.
-Signed in users will be able to add their favorite comic strips and leave reviews as well as add, edit and delete it.
+Signed in users will be able to add their favorite comic strips and leave comments as well as add, edit and delete comments.

 <br>